ckyriaco/Capstone/Weekly_Tasks/Week_Of_Feb15.md

 ### Nathan Chong ###

-- [ ] Work on adding documentation on new code
+- [ ] Work on adding documentation on new code (Nathan: I will be documenting ADaudit.py)
 - [ ] Assign documentation of code
 - [ ] Work on report style research assigned to you by Saffee.

 ### Jamie Sutton ###

 - [ ] Research possible report generation styles for our prototype under the direction of Saffee.
 - [ ] Document code assigned to you by nathan.
+(Nathan: Please document Active_Directory_Remediation.py)

 ### Saffe Ghafoori ###

 - [ ] Research possible report generation styles that may you feel may be a good choice for displaying the results of our findings.
 Find out which ones you deem are worth a look and delignate the research between you, Nathan, Dave and Jamie.
 Everyone must list out the pros and cons of using each.
 - [ ] Document code to you assigned to you by nathan.
+(Nathan: Please document Naming_Convention.py and any further changes (if any) to Port_Scanner.py)